Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-00.md

 Don't worry though, we'll cover these here but also tools like Clippy (which we'll also cover) will be quick to point them out.

+### Idiomatic Rust in Simple Steps

+So, why use IRISS if there are these other great resources?

+Idiomatic Rust in Simple Steps lines up nicely with these other resources and can supplement them or vice versa.

+While the other resources focus on simply learning the language, IRISS focuses on how and why we write the language the way we do.

+This might seem like the same thing, but here we'll ramp up on idioms quickly so that you can understand other peoples code as well as write code that other people can understand.

+This matters!

+My biggest hot take of the software industry is that: Software engineers are not paid to write code, we're paid to solve problems.

+The best engineers I've worked with have solved problems without writing a single line of code, and the cheapest code to maintain is the code you didn't write.

+Beyond this though, solving problems, even with code, takes understanding and collaboration.
+If when you join a team you already understand why they write code the way they do, you're going to become productive much faster.

 Whats Next
 ----------